ptoulis/ri-exoplanet-detection/README.md

     ci = Build_ConfidenceSet(rvD, all_P, time_budget_mins = 5)  # Build (fast) 99% confidence set for unknown period.

-The confidence set will be `ci = {0.762,  3.236,  8.118, 61.133}` indicating that the unnderlying period cannot be identified with this dataset.
+The confidence set will be `ci = {0.762,  3.236,  8.118, 61.133}` indicating that the underlying period cannot be identified with this dataset.

 ## Example 7.
 Real exoplanet detection: candidate exoplanet around Proxima Centauri